dangernazik/csad2425ki402telishevskyinazar20/README.md

 2. **Launch the Java Client**: Run the `Main.java` file from your IDE or use the packaged JAR.

 Once both components are running, the Java client will communicate with the Arduino server, allowing players to enjoy the Rock-Paper-Scissors game.
 For additional help, please consult the documentation or reach out for support.

+---

+# Task 4: Implementing a doxygen Documentation
+Run the loclCI.ps1 script and it will create documentation of prohect to deploy/docs folder.